Montage8789/ASL/README.md

 # ASL
 Simple ASL using OpenCV and Tensorflow

-Images used to train model are not included in rrepository Trained with only ASL: A, B, C, D, E
+Images used to train model are not included in repository

+Trained with only ASL: A, B, C, D, E